 A list of materials will be provided to each artist upon enrollment.

 HOW TO ENROLL

-Hebe Brooks is a NOAPS Master Artist and the judge for this exhibit.
+Hebe Brooks is a NOAPS Master Artist and associated with several national art organizations

-The cost is $100 per person and may be paid through the enrollment page.
+The cost is $100 per person.
 See how to enroll above.

 For additional information contact: